echoma/zkui/README.md

 * The right part is "node data".
 You can view and edit the node data here.

 # Miscellaneous
-* I mainly test and use zkui on my Ubuntu Linux 14.04 X64 PC, so there may be some unkown bugs on other OS.
+* My colleague and I mainly test and use zkui on **Ubuntu Linux 14.04/15.04 X64** and **MS Windows 7**, so there may be some unkown bugs on other OS.
-* I choose Apache License v2, but i am not an expert on license.
-Zkui uses many other opensource modules, I am not sure wether Apache Licese v2 is legal.
+* I choose Apache License v2, but I am not an expert on license.
+Zkui uses many other opensource modules, I am not sure whether Apache Licese v2 is legal.